-Civil Service Interview Questions – Success Profile (updated 2023)
+Understand the Civil Service Success Profile Framework

-Do you want to work in the Civil Service?
-If you want to work in the Civil Service, it’s important to know that you will be assessed against the Success Profile Framework.
 This means that Civil Service interviews take a blended recruitment approach involving both Behaviour questions and Strength questions at application and interview stage.
-At the first stage, many candidates are asked to write 250 word Behaviour examples together with a Personal Statement around the job criteria.
+At the application stage, many candidates are asked to write 250 word Behaviour examples together with a Personal Statement around the job criteria.
 Once a candidate is sifted to interview, they will be asked interview questions around the same Behaviours specified in the job specification.
 If you are an external candidate it can be very challenging to write Behaviour examples and prepare examples for interview.
 In the video and article below we give you tipes on how to structure your examples in order to achieve a higher assessment at application and interview stage.
 Interview Skills Clinic have extensive experience of coaching clients for Civil Service interviews.
 We are an approved interview training provider across the Civil Service departments such as The Treasury and CPS and we have extensive experience helping clients succeed in their applications and interviews from EO level to Director General as well as deliverng internal training for The Foreign Office and Dept of Trade.

 Depending on the role, you could be assessed on five areas:

-1. Behaviours: These are very similar to competencies.
-A Behaviour is the knowledge, actions, and skills that it takes to deliver a successful project or objective.
-The Civil Service has defined 9 Success Profile Behaviours.
 Some commonly assessed Behaviours are Delivering at Pace, Seeing the Big Picture, Making Effective Decisions, Leadership, and Working Together.
 Less frequently asked are Developing Self and Others, Managing a Quality Service, and Changing and Improving.
 Behaviour competency questions are always looking for a specific example which can substantiate the Behaviour.
 You can easily identify a Behaviour question as the question often starts with the phrase: …

-• Tell me about a time when …?
+- Tell me about a time when …?

-• Give me an example when ….?
+- Give me an example when ….?

-• Describe a time when…?
+- Describe a time when…?

 In most Civil Service interviews you will be told the Behaviour that is being assessed before the question is asked.
 For example, “With regards to the Behaviour ‘Working Together’, tell me about a time when you had to motivate a team?”